 IPPB payments system comes with the full range of financial services from India Post.
-And it offers all the regular features such as VPA, bill payments, recharges and facilities to pay for shopping.
+And it offers all the regular features such as VPA, bill payments, recharges, and facilities to pay for shopping.
 It’s also possible to buy India Post insurance schemes from this app.

-Despite the popularity of Paytm, I rank it the last due to myriad hidden costs this online bill pay and electronic payment system comes with.
+Despite the popularity of Paytm, I rank it the last due to the myriad hidden costs this online bill pay and electronic payment system comes with.
 For example, cash transfers to a bank account from your mobile wallet come at a stiff fee.

 And several other transactions also carry a hidden charge, according to some users.
-At the same time, Paytm remains a very famous app for payments, recharges and cash transfers in India.
-They have a full range of services from shopping at Paytm Mall to booking tickets and hotels, paying bills, recharges and lots more.
+At the same time, Paytm remains a very famous app for payments, recharges, and cash transfers in India.
+They have a full range of services from shopping at Paytm Mall to booking tickets and hotels, paying bills, recharges, and lots more.